OxfordSemantic/AdvancedWorkshop/2_3-BlankNodes/2_3-BlankNodes.md

 ## 👏 &nbsp; Bonus exercise - MD5 Encoding

-As a practical alternative to SKOLEM, the MD5 hash generator function sometimes is instead to create an ID for a node.
+As a practical alternative to SKOLEM for creating an ID for a node, the MD5 hash generator function is sometimes used instead.

 MD5 creates IDs more efficiently than SKOLEM but is non-reversible, meaning retraction of facts is vastly less efficient.

-Additionally, it is not strictly 1-1, so it is possible, albeit unlikely, to have two different inputs create the same output,
+Additionally, it is not strictly 1-1, so it is possible, albeit unlikely, to have two different inputs create the same output.

-MD5 is a function not a tuple table, so the output must be bound to a new variable, and it's input must be strings.
+MD5 is a function, not a tuple table, so the output must be bound to a new variable and its input must be a single string.

 <br>